Kometa-Team/Kometa/docs/pmm/essentials/kb.md

 This page aims to provide knowledge based on combined user experience, and to answer the frequent questions that we are asked in our

-If you have a question that is not answered here, try enter some keywords into the search bar above, or join our [Discord Server](https://discord.gg/NfH6mGFuAB).
+If you have a question that is not answered here, try entering some keywords into the search bar above, or join our [Discord Server](https://discord.gg/NfH6mGFuAB).

 ## Frequently Asked Questions